Edited by Roger Parker and Rosie Ward (2019)

-takes the 1998 critical edition a step further.
-The earlier version was based solely on the original manuscript of the score, and limited itself to reconstructing the version of the first performance of 1833.
-This edition instead restores for the first time, Parker and Ward’s critical edition brings back all the changes made by Donizetti over the course of at least ten years.
-His revisions were done partly to adapt the opera to the demands of new singers and new venues in cities like Florence, London, Milano, Paris, Rome, Metz, to name just a few; and partly as a way to experiment with new dramaturgical solutions, especially in the finale.
+The new critical edition of Lucrezia Borgia takes a step forward compared to that of 1998 which, based only on the autograph score, limited itself to reconstructing the version of the first performance of 1833.
+This edition instead restores for the first time all the variations made by the composer over the course of at least ten years, in part to adapt the work to new performers and new venues (Florence, London, Milan again, Paris, Rome, Metz, to name a few), partly to experiment with new dramaturgies, especially in the finale.

-Alongside the most notable integrations, such as the famed cabaletta for Lucrezia, “Si voli il primo a cogliere”, the latest critical edition presents the two arias added for Gennaro, “T’amo qual s’ama un angelo” and “Anch’io provai le tenere smanie” (the latter published for the first time, featuring the composer’s original orchestration), as well as the three alternative endings of the work: from the one coming from the unknown Dalinda, a revised version of Lucrezia Borgia prepared by Donizetti for Naples at the end of 1838 and never represented, to those written for London in 1839 and again for Milan in 1840.
+Alongside the well-known additions such as the famous cabaletta for Lucrezia “Si voli il primo a cogliere”, the new edition presents the two arias added for Gennaro “T’amo qual s’ama un angelo” and “Anch’io provai le tenere smanie” (the latter published for the first time ever with the original orchestration of the author) as well as the three alternative endings of the work: from the one coming from the unknown Dalinda, a revised version of Lucrezia Borgia prepared by Donizetti for Naples at the end of 1838 and never represented, to those written for London in 1839 and again for Milan in 1840.